 - risk of time decay: the price of the option depends on the time remaining until its expiry.
 The approach of the option expiry date may result in a decline in the option's value even upon an unchanged price level of the underlying instrument.
-As a result, the passage of time acts to the disadvantage of the buyers of call options and the buyers of put options, - market risk: it follows from the dependence on the underlying instrument and is intensified by the financial leverage effect that arises from the fact that the value of the initial investment (in the case of buying options, the option price multiplied by the multiplying factor, and in the case of writing options the deposit margin) is low compared to the value of the underlying instrument.
-This is why relatively small changes in the price of the underlying instrument have a proportionately greater impact on the value of the position in options. - risk of underlying instrument volatility: the volatility of the underlying instrument influences the value of the option.
-The higher the volatility of the underlying instrument, the higher the value of the option; similarly, the lower the volatility, the lower the value of the option, - liquidity risk: the liquidity of options (especially written on equities) is very low.
+As a result, the passage of time acts to the disadvantage of the buyers of call options and the buyers of put options, - risk of underlying instrument volatility: the volatility of the underlying instrument influences the value of the option.
+The higher the volatility of the underlying instrument, the higher the value of the option, similarly, the lower the volatility, the lower the value of the option, - liquidity risk: the liquidity of options (especially written on equities) is very low.

-Detailed information on specific options together with a description of the functioning and financial results in various market conditions connected with the given instrument are contained in the KID (Key Information Document) pertaining to the given financial instrument.
+Detailed information on the specific options together with a description of the costs and risk and a description of the functioning and financial results in various market conditions connected with the given instrument are contained in the KID (Key Information Document) pertaining to the given financial instrument.
 PKO BP Securities posts KIDs at www.bm.pkobp.pl/kid.